-Systematic position of pathogen
+The systematic position of pathogen

-Nature & recurrence of Powdery mildew of wheat
+Nature & Recurrence of Powdery mildew of wheat

 Management of Powdery mildew of wheat